Sorzolt/twitter_coronavirus/README.md

 # Twitter Coronavirus MapReduce (2020)

 MapReduce-style analysis of geotagged tweets from 2020.
 Produces hashtag frequencies by **language** and **country** and generates required plots.
+Note that the first two plots are not absolute counts, but rather percenatage of tweets in that language or country that contain #coronavirus.

 ## Required figures (PNG)